 Mississippi: Attend the Tupelo Elvis Festival.

 In Tupelo, Mississippi, residents are constantly reminded that Elvis Presley, who was born here, once walked the same streets.
 So, to honor the birth of an icon that inevitably changed the American music scene, the city of Tupelo throws a yearly bash that attracts hundreds of thousands of Presley fans each year.
-(In 2019, it runs June 5 to 9.)
+(In 2020, it runs June 3-7.)
 From impersonation contests to historical reenactments, the Tupelo Elvis Festival packs a musical punch.
-And if you miss the main event, don't worry: there's plenty of Presley history in this town all year round.
+And if you miss the main event, don't worry; there's plenty of Presley history in this town year-round.